This is my favorite Thanksgiving side dish. I've always loved sweet potatoes!

 - Boil potatoes until fork tender, then drain

-- Spoon mixture into a baking dish
+- Spoon the mixture into a greased 1.5-quart baking casserole.

 I made a lazy version of this last night that was a hit with the whole failmy.
 I peeled and sliced the sweet potatoes and tossed them in a bowl with the melted butter and olive oil.
 Then I dipped the tops into a smaller bowl with the blend spices.
 I had to brush some of the mixture off to it wasn't too thick, but then I placed them spice-up on the cookie sheet and baked them until they were done.
 Not as pretty as yours, but DELICIOUS!
 It was a trial-run for our mini-Thanksgiving tomorrow, with just my immediate failmy, when we're doing a lot of the traditional Thanksgiving foods but with a twist.
 I know everybody will love them.
 Thanks for the great recipe!(PS: Doing it my lazy way did mean that the parchment stayed very clean and we had no issues with smoking or burning sugars.
 In fact we did have a little spiced candy drips on the paper that was fun to eat before I got started washing dishes.)